jundalisay/sp/content/en/social/economics/principles/_index.md

 ---
-title: Principles
+title: "Principles of Supereconomics"
-subtitle: Supereconomics cs is based on the 4 Laws of Value
-description: "We list the principles of Supereconomics that will lead to solutions"
+description: "Supereconomics is based on the 4 Laws of Value.
+We list the principles of Supereconomics that will lead to solutions"
-image: "/covers/principles.png"
-type: "featured"
+c: "darkgreen"
-youtube: "rVP73TV2X0s"
+youtube: "S0L13XsbUKs"
 weight: 1
 # date: 2022-08-06
 ---